shahvezahmad/ReduxHandOn/README.md

-Hands on practice with redux toolkit using counter app
+Hands on practice using redux toolkit. i.e Counter app